-Alejandro needs a little more support from his mum – but working together Mrs Browning can advise mum and Alejandro how to develop their skills and can see exactly what’s going on in Alejandro’s kitchen.
-Alejandro is working on his skills filling a cup from the tap, learning to follow the line of the tap until he has the cup in the correct position.
+Alejandro needed a little more support from his mum – but working together, Mrs Browning can advise mum and Alejandro how to develop their skills and can see exactly what’s going on in Alejandro’s kitchen.
+Alejandro worked on his skills filling a cup from the tap – learning to follow the line of the tap until he has the cup in the correct position.

 Watch a brilliant video below which show’s Leo brilliantly making a BLT sandwich!

 Other students such as Carys in Year 9 have been practising their ILS skills independently.
 Carys has hung out the washing after using the machine herself, and has been busy in the kitchen making some delicious looking biscuits!